Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I don't have a good reason for it other than I like his vibes.

-In Arizona, where I reside, we have the Mogollon monster.
+In Arizona, where I reside, we have the Mogulon monster.
+Mogulon?
+Very smelly, bigfoot-esque monster.

-Bigfoot-esque monster who resides in the Mogollon Rim, so well, so well named.
+A bigfoot-esque monster who resides in the Mogulon Rim, so well, so well named.

-A lot of Arizona cryptids come from indigenous culture and folklore, like
+A lot of Arizona cryptids come from indigenous culture and folklore like thunderbirds and skinwalkers of Navajo legend.

-All very exfiles and pure delight, though very cold.
+All very X-Files and pure delight, though very cold.

 For those listening, if you're visiting the Grand Canyon, take a detour to Sedona.